RaghuvanshM/Viw-Residents-App/README.md

 ## Technologies
 Project is created with:
-* React Native : Version xx.xx
+* React Native : Version 0.64
 * Any other dependency library: Version xx.xx

 ## Setup